csoderberg/OSF-Curriculum/Sharing.md

 ## Increasing discoverability

 I already mentioned that all projects, subprojects/components, and files on the OSF have GUIDs.
 So, if I want to send people to my project I can send them that GUID, or put it in my paper to help people navigate to my materials.
-However, we also want to make sure that our materials can be discovered by people who don’t already know it exists.
+However, we also want to make sure that our materials can be found by people who don’t already know it exists.
 We want to make sure it is discoverable.

 Work posted on the OSF can be discovered in a couple of different ways.
 The first is through the search function within the OSF itself.
 We can search for anything we want, a project title, a general topic, a person’s name, and the system will bring up anything related to our search.